SamanthaHindle/preprint_JournalClub/MozillaMiniGrant/Application.md

 practices and make an example than senior researchers will follow.
 We intend to provide a $25 gift card as a further incentive for our beta testers to complete the project.

-16. __Is this a new project or a continuation?
+__16. Is this a new project or a continuation?
 If new, please describe your qualifications to initiate the activity.
 If continued, please describe your accomplishments to date.
 Feel free to include links to articles and documents online which highlight your recent work.
 (1000 words)__
 The Preprint JC, led by Daniela Saderi and Samantha Hindle, is a new project built from the work initiated by ASAPbio.